-DART Aerospace - On March 14, 2022, the Company entered into a definitive agreement to acquire all the outstanding stock of DART Aerospace ("DART") for a total purchase price of \$359 million, which is net of a working capital settlement received in the fourth quarter of fiscal 2022 of approximately \$1 million.
-The acquisition was completed on May 25, 2022 and financed through existing cash on hand.
-DART operates from four primary facilities (Hawkesbury, Ontario, Canada; Portland, Oregon; Fort Collins, Colorado and Chihuahua, Mexico) and is a leading provider of highly engineered, unique helicopter mission equipment solutions that predominantly service civilian aircraft.
-The products are primarily proprietary with significant aftermarket content.
-DART's operating results are included within TransDigm's Airframe segment.
+Calspan Corporation-On March 14, 2023, the Company entered into a definitive agreement to acquire all the outstanding stock of Calspan Corporation ("Calspan") for a total purchase price of \$729 million.
+The acquisition was completed on May 8, 2023 and financed through existing cash on hand.
+Calspan operates from seven primary facilities within the United States and is a leading independent provider of proprietary highly engineered testing and technology development services and systems primarily for the aerospace and defense industry.
+Calspan's state of the art transonic wind tunnel is used across a range of important aftermarket-focused development activities for both the commercial and defense aerospace end markets.
+The services and systems are primarily proprietary with significant aftermarket content.
+Calspan's operating results are included within TransDigm's Airframe segment.

-The Company accounted for the DART acquisition using the acquisition method and included the results of operations of the acquisition in its consolidated financial statements from the effective date of the acquisition.
-The Company made an initial allocation of the purchase price at the date of acquisition based upon its understanding of the fair value of the acquired assets and assumed liabilities.
-As of September 30, 2022, the measurement period (not to exceed one year) is open; therefore, the assets acquired and liabilities assumed related to the DART acquisition are subject to adjustment until the end of the respective measurement period.
+As of September 30, 2023, the measurement period (not to exceed one year) is open; therefore, the assets acquired and liabilities assumed related to the Calspan acquisition are subject to adjustment until the end of the respective measurement period.

+The Company is in the process of finalizing a third-party valuation of property, plant and equipment and certain intangible assets of Calspan.
 The allocation of the purchase price is preliminary and will likely change in future periods, perhaps materially, as fair value estimates of the assets acquired and liabilities assumed are finalized, including those related to deferred taxes and income taxes.
-The Company is in the process of finalizing a third-party valuation of certain intangible assets and tangible assets of DART.
-The fair values of acquired intangibles are determined based on estimates and assumptions that are deemed reasonable by the Company.
+We utilized both the cost and market approaches to value property, plant and equipment, which consider external transactions and other comparable transactions, estimated replacement and reproduction costs, and estimated useful lives and consideration for physical, functional and economic obsolescence.
+The fair values of acquired intangibles are determined based on an income approach, using estimates and assumptions that are deemed reasonable by the Company.
 Significant assumptions include the discount rates and certain assumptions that form the basis of the forecasted results of the acquired business including revenue, earnings before interest, taxes, depreciation and amortization ("EBITDA"), growth rates, royalty rates and technology obsolescence rates.
 These assumptions are forward looking and could differ from future economic and market conditions.

-Pro forma net sales and results of operations for the acquisition had it occurred at the beginning of the fiscal years ended September 30, 2022 or September 30, 2021 are not material and, accordingly, are not provided.
+Pro forma net sales and results of operations for the Calspan acquisition had it occurred at the beginning of the fiscal years ended September 30, 2023 or September 30, 2022 are not material and, accordingly, are not provided.